tinocs/arcadeengine2-2023_p2_team_9/P2_Ajit_Aryan_Journal.md

 **previous logs are in breakout branch** patched up brick image and its placement in the world. added gravity and jump to mario class.
 Need to work on adjusting the brick-mario collision.

+**5/22/2023 - home (60 min)**
+added sprite images. tried to make a animation method.
+Not much done today